 Note that your PC will NOT start if the CPU FAN header is not connected to the cooling fan!

 What Does CPU Fan Look Like?

-The physical look of the CPU fan should help you understand what is the difference between System fan and CPU fan better.
+The CPU fan’s physical look should help you better understand the difference between a System fan and a CPU fan.

 CPU fans are designed to dissipate heat from the CPU.
-The sit right on top of the CPU have harnesses that keep them in their place.
+They sit right on the CPU and have harnesses that keep them in their place.

 2. System Fan Header

-Also known as SYS_FAN, and Chassis Fan, System Fan Header is used for connecting case fans to the motherboard.
+Also known as SYS_FAN and Chassis Fan, System Fan Header connects case fans to the motherboard.

-Basically, all the fans that you install on the PC case should ideally have their power connected to the System Fan Headers.
+All the fans you install on the PC case should ideally have their power connected to the System Fan Headers.

 A motherboard can have multiple System Fan Headers.
-Some have 2 others can have 3 or more.
+Some have 2; others can have three or more.

 Like all fan headers, the System Fan Headers also have a typical amperage of 1 amp.

-It should be noted again, that the fan headers have a rating of 1 amps.
+It should be noted again that the fan headers have a rating of 1 amp.

-While you can split the fan header using the Y header splitter, make sure that amperage of all the fans connected to a single header does not exceed 1 amp.
+While you can split the fan header using the Y header splitter, ensure that the amperage of all the fans connected to a single title does not exceed 1 amp.

 Ideally, the total amperage of all the fans connected to a single System Header should be around 0.75A (or 75% of the total amp rating of the header).

-There are two types of System Fan Headers: 3 pin and 4 pin.
-3 pin System Fan Headers are used for DC fans whereas the 4 pin System Fan Headers are used for PWM fans.
+There are two types of System Fan Headers: 3-pin and four-pin.
+3-pin System Fan Headers are used for DC fans, whereas the 4-pin System Fan Headers are used for PWM fans.

-Both type of System Fan Headers do provide power to the fans and also provide monitoring and speed control.
+Both types of System Fan Headers provide power to the fans and monitoring and speed control.

 3 Pin Header for DC Fans